Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Two NYPD officers in Brooklyn have been placed on desk duty after videos show them brutally beating a man during an undercover drug operation.
-The officers are being investigated by Internal Affairs, and the incident has sparked widespread criticism and political condemnation.
-The suspect was not charged with drug possession.
+Two Brooklyn narcotics officers have been placed on desk duty after videos show them violently beating a man during an undercover operation.
+The incident has sparked widespread criticism, with activists and officials calling for accountability.
+The NYPD is investigating, and the officers involved have been reassigned.

 What's behind the headline?